Mammograms: A Comprehensive Guide

 During the mammogram, the woman will be asked to undress from the waist up and wear a gown.
 The technologist will then position her breast on a special platform and compress it between two plates to spread out the tissue and get a clear image.
 The compression may feel uncomfortable or even painful for some women, but it is necessary to obtain a high-quality image.

-After the mammogram is complete, the technologist will review the images to ensure that they are of sufficient quality and may ask the woman to wait briefly while additional images are taken if needed.
+After the mammogram is complete, the technologist will review the medical images to ensure that they are of sufficient quality and may ask the woman to wait briefly while additional images are taken if needed.

 Overall, while a mammogram may not be the most comfortable experience, it is a relatively quick and important screening test that can detect breast cancer early and save lives.